astrolabsoftware/fink_ztf_recovery/README.md

 # Building the raw alert data lake

-In case things go wrong, keep breathing, and follow instructions.
+In case things go wrong, follow instructions.
 Requirements:

 - openmpi
 - aria2c
 - pigz
 - pandas, pyarrow, numpy, fink-client, fastavro, mpi4py...

 and have a good internet connection!
+Steps were all done on a 16 cores machine with Centos 7, at the cloud at VirtualData (Université Paris-Saclay).

 ## List of observation nights